Isole Tremiti

 Wildlife Ecosystems

 The marine environment supports diverse Mediterranean fish communities including groupers, barracuda, and numerous sea bream species that have benefited from decades of protection.
 Bottlenose dolphins frequent the surrounding waters, and loggerhead sea turtles are regularly observed.
 The submarine caves harbor rare sponges and invertebrate species adapted to low-light conditions.
-The island cliffs provide nesting sites for Scopoli's shearwaters, European storm petrels, and peregrine falcons.
-The Diomedea shearwater colony gives the islands their ancient Greek name Diomede, linked to the mythological hero's transformation.
+The island cliffs provide nesting sites for Scopoli's shearwaters (Calonectris diomedea), European storm petrels, and peregrine falcons.
+[1] The shearwaters, known locally as diomedee, are the inspiration for the islands' ancient name Isole Diomedee, linking them to the mythological hero Diomedes.

 Flora Ecosystems